Intellectual Property Books

 Examples of Fair-Use Cases: While courts have ruled on many fair-use cases, few are directly related to higher education.
 Nevertheless, many cases do offer valuable guidance for the meaning of fair use at colleges and universities.
 Here is a sample of such cases, with an indication of how courts apply the four factors of fair use.

 Basic Books, Inc. v.
 Kinko’s Graphics Corp., 758 F.Supp.
 1522 (S.D.N.Y.
 1991)

 Kinko’s was held to be infringing copyrights when it photocopied book chapters for sale to students as “coursepacks” for their university classes.

-Purpose: When conducted by Kinko’s, the copying was for commercial purposes and not for educational purposes which might be the case if scanned and printed at home on an all-in-one printer.
+Purpose: When conducted by Kinko’s, the copying was for commercial purposes and not for educational purposes which might be the case if scanned and printed at home on a printer

 Nature: Most of the works were factual — history, sociology, and other fields of study — a factor which weighed in favor of fair use.

 Amount: The court analyzed the percentage of each work, finding that five to 25 percent of the original full book was excessive.